- categoryProject Management

 Trello uses Kanban boards, while Smartsheet uses spreadsheets.
 Kanban boards are easier to manipulate because of drag-and-drop features, but spreadsheets are suitable for teams that work with figures.
 Trello’s Freemium Plan is beneficial to starting companies and individual users who need simple task lists — a better option than Smartsheet’s all paid subscription plans.
 Smartsheet is great for larger teams that require added security features thanks to its single sign-on capabilities and user and security management features.

 Want more PM software options?
-Use our Product Selection Tool.
+Use our PM Software Selection Tool.